LibrariesHacked/librarieshacked.github.io/_posts/2023-08-05-plr-technical-consultation.md

 Similarly, Libraries Connected have been running their own data collection programme, requesting loans data from libraries.
 Each response to this requires staff time.
 All libraries also have their own routine data processes that would benefit from shared systems and data.
 As well as the obvious advantage of having access to each other's data.

 The data would also be used in commercial applications.
 Both Nielsen LibScan and CollectionHQ produce software to extract loans data from library management systems.
-They, and any other providers of library data insight, should be able to access data that data by default.
+They, and any other providers of library data insight, should be able to access that data by default.

-It's not only benefits for the library sector.
+There aren't only benefits for the library sector.
 Authors, contributors and publishers would hugely benefit from better and more timely data about books being borrowed in libraries.
-To see, for example, how many of your books were loaned, and where, as recently as the previous day would be incredibly powerful.
+To see, for example, where and when your books were loaned as recently as the previous day would be incredibly powerful.
 The impact from author events and promotion would be far clearer.

 The consultation is likely to surface views that extending loans reporting will create an extra burden on public libraries.
 That is only true if the change is implemented poorly, and without any consideration.
 With additional automation and detail to the data, the efficency savings are clear.
-Providing library services with up-to-date reporting on library loans would easily achieve savings of far more than the cost of implementation.
+Providing up-to-date reporting on library loans would easily achieve savings of far more than the cost of implementation.

 There's only going to be one chance for this - it's worth getting it right.